 Co-Founder, Chief Executive Officer

-Bill Ritchie is president and co-founder of ThinkFun®, Inc., the world’s leading developer of addictively fun games that sharpen your mind.
+Bill Ritchie is co-founder and chief executive officer of ThinkFun®, Inc., the world’s leading developer of addictively fun games that sharpen your mind.
 He is a lifelong puzzle enthusiast whose passion drives the development of ThinkFun's innovative products and education programs.

 As a child in the 1960s, Bill played with as many puzzles and science toys he could get his hands on.
 Thanks to his father, a researcher at Bell Labs, Bill was also privy to intriguing concepts that never made it onto store shelves.